msdgwzhy6/AnyJson/README.md

 AnyJson
 =======

-transform any object to JSON and transform JSON to any object
+objective-C JSON kit which can transform any object to JSON.

+and now I'm developing the feature of transforming any JSON to any target Objective-c Class.